MathematicusLucian/Genome-Browser-API/README.md

 Comparison of ancestry website DNA report with SNPedia data.
 The major/minor alleles of gene variants, their associated gene, chromosome position, etc..

 - A FastAPI (Python) server: provides gene variant data (including patient data combined with SNP pairs data to show health risks.)
+- SQLite: This library implements a thread pool pattern with sqlite3 being the desired output.
+The library creates a queue to manage multiple queries sent to the database. (sqllite3 implementation lacks the ability to safely modify the sqlite3 database with multiple threads outside of the compile time options.)
+Instead of directly calling the sqlite3 interface, you will call the Sqlite3Worker which inserts your query into a Queue.Queue() object.
+The queries are processed in the order that they are inserted into the queue (first in, first out).
+In order to ensure that the multiple threads are managed in the same queue, you will need to pass the same Sqlite3Worker object to each thread.

 ## Run